Wheel Hub & Bearing Guide

 Have you ever turned the steering wheel of your car and heard that unmistakable "whirring" noise howl at you from a bad wheel bearing?
-Wheel bearings have been making this exact same noise for as long as they have existed.
+Worn wheel bearings have been making this exact same noise for as long as they have existed.
 As they wear out, excess play develops in the bearing.
 This excess play, along with dastardly dust, dirt, and debris sneaking its way inside, will end up damaging the internal bearing surfaces.
 Once the wheel bearing surfaces are damaged, they have zero chance of survival.
-The wheel bearings condition will worsen, until it finally self destructs in spectacular fashion.
+The wheel bearing's condition will worsen until it finally self destructs in spectacular fashion.
 As you can imagine, the ideal situation is to replace the wheel bearing long before it reaches the point of destruction.

 Once you pull the wheels off of a car, the first thing that you see is the wheel hub staring straight back into your eyes.
 That's because the hubs are the part that the wheels bolt on to.
 They are round, have wheel studs sticking out of them, and are designed to spin with heavy loads sitting on them at all times.
 Guess what else bolts onto the hub?
 Brake rotors of course!
 Wheel hubs can be driven by the axles, or just freewheeling.
-Every wheel hub is in some way connected to a wheel bearing.
+Every wheel hub is, in some way, connected to a wheel bearing.
 They are either pressed or bolted together, and they frequently come as one "wheel hub and bearing" assembly.
 This makes installation significantly easier and cheaper.
 Just pull the old hub and bearing assembly off, and throw the new one on.
 No heavy duty pressing or special tools are needed.

-Wheel hubs have very intimate relationships with ABS sensors.
+Wheel hubs have very intimate relationships with anti-lock braking system (ABS) sensors.
 That's because ABS sensors measure wheel speed.
 To do this accurately, they need to be close to the wheels without being in the way of all of the moving parts.
 Car manufacturers have several ways of handling this task.
-The first is with a "tone ring".
+The first is with a "tone ring."
 A tone ring attaches to the back of the wheel hub and it looks like a gear.
 With the ABS hub attached to a vehicle, there is an ABS sensor that sits next to the tone ring and measures wheel speed by watching how many teeth pass by the sensor within a certain length of time.
 Clever right?
 The other common method of measuring wheel speed is by adding the whole entire ABS sensor to the inside of the wheel hub itself.
 This can be a blessing and a curse.
-While it does simplify the ABS system, it also means that when an ABS sensor fails, the entire hub needs to be replaced with it.
+While it does simplify the ABS system, it also means that, when an ABS sensor fails, the entire hub needs to be replaced with it.
 This is pretty wasteful if you have a perfectly good working hub.
 There is also another ABS system design that skips the hub connection altogether and places the tone ring on the axle instead of the wheel hub.
-All methods work great, you just need to make sure that you use the proper parts that are designed to work with ABS.
+All these methods work great, you just need to make sure that you use the proper parts that are designed to work with ABS.
 Without that tone ring attached to the wheel hub or axle, the ABS light will turn on, and your vehicle won't stop as it was designed to.

 Hub and Wheel Bearing Replacement